Groups & Activities: Children and Young People

 St Paul’s provides a home to a variety of regular groups and activities aimed at children and young people, details of which you will find below.

-Toddler Group runs every Monday morning from 9.30-11.15am during term-time.
-Babies, toddlers and pre-school age children will find a great selection of toys, books and a weekly craft activity to entertain them, whilst their parents and carers can enjoy a catch up with friends, tea, coffee and delicious home-made cakes.
+Toddler Group runs every Monday morning from 9.30-11.15am during term time.
+Babies, toddlers and pre-school age children will find a great selection of toys, books and a weekly craft activity to entertain them, whilst their parents and carers can enjoy a catch up with friends, tea, coffee and cake.
 Water, juice and a selection of healthy snacks are also provided for the children.

 Messy Church is held at various times throughout the year at St Paul’s – most recently on Saturday afternoons.
 It is aimed at families with children of all ages who want to experience church in a fun, creative, celebratory and welcoming environment.
 A typical Messy Church event might involve playing games, getting involved in craft activities, story-telling, singing songs and listening to music.
 A light meal and drinks are also provided.
 Messy Church is a free event run by volunteers.
 However, donations towards our running costs are always gratefully received.

-Our friendly children’s choir meets on Thursdays from 6.30-7.30pm and offers free musical education to anyone aged 6-21 years old.
+Our friendly children’s choir meets on Thursdays from 6.15-7pm (age 4-7) and 6.15-7.30pm (age 7-18) and offers free musical education to anyone aged 4-18 years old.
 We sing a mixture of Christian and secular music, whilst learning various musical skills through fun and games.

-Rehearsals start at 6.30pm with twenty minutes of songs and musical games.
+Rehearsals start at 6.15pm with songs and musical games.
 During this time, children enjoy spending time together and learn to read music, sing and play percussion instruments.
-At 6.50pm, we start rehearsing music for concerts and Sunday services.
+After this, we start rehearsing music for concerts and Sunday services.

 St Paul’s Junior Choir sings regularly on Sunday mornings at 10am and at other church services and community events; although we encourage attendance, it is not compulsory.
 There are plenty of other events for you to sing at if you don’t attend on Sundays.